Hospital Bag Checklist—What to Pack for Mom, Baby, and Partner

 Pack the bags with your partner or whoever might accompany you to the hospital, so you can double-check the checklist and make sure you’ll have everything you might need.
 Once they’re packed, keep them handy either in your car or near the door, so you'll be ready to go at a moment's notice.

-Keep reading for a full list of what to pack in your bag for the hospital, and download your hospital bag checklist below!
+Keep reading for your full hospital bag checklist to help you pack during pregnancy, and download your printable checklist below!

 C-Section Hospital Bag

-These items can make your hospital stay more comfortable and support your healing process after a C-section.
+These items on our checklist for a C-section hospital bag can make your hospital stay more comfortable and support your healing process.

 You might also want to check with your healthcare provider to see if there’s anything specific you need to bring in your post-cesarean hospital bag.